 2) Name the Cabrillo log file with the call you used in the contest (e.g., K5ZD.LOG).

-6) You should receive a confirmation email back from the robot in a few minutes.
-Please read the confirmation email and make sure there are no error or warning messages at the bottom.
+4) You will receive a confirmation email back from the robot in a few minutes.
+Please read the confirmation email and make sure there are no error or warning messages.
 If not then your log has been accepted and the process is complete.

 Many logs not accepted by the robot are due to simple errors that can be easily corrected.
-The error message from the robot should explain the problem, but it is always a good idea to check the following before sending your log.
+The LogCheck page should explain the problem, but it is always a good idea to check the following before submitting your log.

 - Confirm your log is in Cabrillo format.